Using A Password Manager Or Moving To A New One

 Bitwarden cannot reset user passwords, nor can Bitwarden disable two-step login if it has been enabled on your account.

-To mitigate these potential issues: Bitwarden recommends the following for account protection and lockout avoidance.
+To mitigate these potential issues, Bitwarden recommends the following for account protection and lockout avoidance.

 Master Password – Identify a way for you to retain and be able to recover your Master Password should you forget it.
-This may include writing it down and placing it in a safe or safe place.
+This may include writing it down and placing it in a safe or secure place.

 Two-step login recovery code – If you choose to set up a two-step login, be sure to access and retain your recovery code and store that in an equally safe place as your Master Password.
 Get your Recovery Code: